christie888/christie888.github.io/_pages/about.md

 ## 🔬 Research Topics

 ### ✨ Topic 1: Cyber-Physical Big-Data-Driven Traffic & Mobility Systems
 > Integrating heterogeneous **cyber-physical spatial data**, from physical-world observations (e.g., sensors, traffic, human mobility, and weather) to cyberspace data (e.g., reservation records, route/POI search records, and event calendars), for **traffic and mobility prediction, congestion forecasting, demand estimation, and proactive optimization**.
 The goal is to transform urban mobility management from **reactive responses to predictive and proactive decision-making**. <br> **Cyber-Physical Data → Prediction → Proactive Decision-Making**

 ---

 ### ✨ Topic 2: Complex Dynamic Systems for Urban Resilience
 > Modeling cities as **complex adaptive systems** using computational approaches such as **agent-based modeling and digital twins** to analyze urban dynamics, assess resilience, and simulate responses to disruptions.
 The goal is to support **robust urban planning, risk management, and resilient decision-making under uncertainty**. <br> **Urban Dynamics → Simulation → Resilience**

 ---

 ### ✨ Topic 3: Next-Generation Computing for Large-Scale Optimization
 > Exploring **next-generation computing paradigms**, including quantum and hybrid computing, to address the **computational performance and scalability challenges** of large-scale optimization.
-The research focuses on **graph-structured and high-dimensional problems** arising in mobility, control systems, operations research, toward **faster, scalable, and computationally efficient optimization**.<br> **Large-Scale Problems → Next-Generation Computing → Scalable Optimization**
+The research focuses on **graph-structured and high-dimensional optimization problems** arising in mobility, logistics, control systems, and operations research, aiming to achieve **faster, more scalable, and computationally efficient solutions**.<br>
+> **Large-Scale Problems → Next-Generation Computing → Scalable Optimization**

 <!--